PeterMarshall29/book1/jupyternotebooks/introduction_to_functions.md

     return x * x;
 }
 ```
-The definition may not be placed inside of another function including `main()`, and must come before the function call unless there is a separated function declaration.
+The definition may not be placed inside of another function including `main()` and must come before the function call unless there is a separated function declaration.

 The declaration would be written as follows.
 ```{code-block} c++